sophdubs/bar-chart-project/README.md

 ### chartOptions
 The options parameter is an object containing fourteen key-value pairs:
-- **height**: Number representing the desired height of the bar chart in pixels.
+- **(1)height**: Number representing the desired height of the bar chart in pixels.
 If no height is provided by the user, the default height is 400px.
-- **width**: Number representing the desired width of the bar chart in pixels.
+- **(2)width**: Number representing the desired width of the bar chart in pixels.
 If no width is provided by the user, the default width is 600px.
-- **barSpacing**: Number representing the space between bars in pixels.
+- **(3)barSpacing**: Number representing the space between bars in pixels.
 If no spacing is provided by the user, a default spacing will be applied.
-- **valueColour**: String with the HEX code of the desired color for the numeric values in the bars on the bar chart.
+- **(4)valueColour**: String with the HEX code of the desired color for the numeric values in the bars on the bar chart.
 If no color is specified, the default color is black.
-- **labelColour**: String with the HEX code of the desired color for the labels below each bar on the X-axis.
+- **(5)labelColour**: String with the HEX code of the desired color for the labels below each bar on the X-axis.
 If no color is specified, the default color is black.
-- **subtitle**: String of the subtitle for your bar chart.
+- **(6)title**: String of the subtitle for your bar chart.
 If no subtitle is provided, the bar chart will have no subtitle.
-- **titleColour**: String with the HEX code of the desired color of the bar chart subtitle.
+- **(7)titleColour**: String with the HEX code of the desired color of the bar chart subtitle.
 If no color is specified, the default color is black.
-- **titleFontSize**: Number representing the font size of the subtitle in pixels.
+- **(8)titleFontSize**: Number representing the font size of the subtitle in pixels.
 If no font size is provided by the user, a default font size of 50px will be applied.
-- **subtitle**: String of the subtitle for your bar chart.
+- **s(9)subtitle**: String of the subtitle for your bar chart.
 If no subtitle is provided, the bar chart will have no subtitle.
-- **subtitleColour**: String with the HEX code of the desired color of the bar chart subtitle.
+- **(10)subtitleColour**: String with the HEX code of the desired color of the bar chart subtitle.
 If no color is specified, the default color is black.
-- **subtitleFontSize**: Number representing the font size of the subtitle in pixels.
+- **(11)subtitleFontSize**: Number representing the font size of the subtitle in pixels.
 If no font size is provided by the user, a default font size of 30px will be applied.
-- **xAxis**: String of the X-axis label for your bar chart.
+- **(12)xAxis**: String of the X-axis label for your bar chart.
 If no label is provided, the bar chart will have no X-axis label.
-- **yAxis**: String of the X-axis label for your bar chart.
+- **(13)yAxis**: String of the X-axis label for your bar chart.
 If no label is provided, the bar chart will have no X-axis label.
-- **tickSpacing**: Number representing the space between ticks on the Y-axis.
+- **(14)tickSpacing**: Number representing the space between ticks on the Y-axis.
 If no spacing is provided by the user, no ticks will be added to the Y-axis.

 **Example options object**
 ```